gruntwork-io/docs/docs/2.0/docs/library/concepts/modules.md

 3. Storing data

-To browse the module catalog, see the [Library Reference](/library/reference) or visit the [private Gruntwork GitHub repos](https://github.com/orgs/gruntwork-io/repositories?q=&type=private&language=&sort=).
+To browse the module catalog, see the [Library Reference](/library/reference) or peruse the [private Gruntwork GitHub repositories using your subscription](https://github.com/orgs/gruntwork-io/repositories?q=&type=private&language=&sort=).

 ## How modules are updated

-Gruntwork employs AWS and Terraform experts who monitor updates from AWS, Terraform, and the broader DevOps community.
+Gruntwork employs AWS and OpenTofu/Terraform experts who monitor updates from AWS, OpenTofu, Terraform, and the broader DevOps community.
 Feedback from the Gruntwork customer community also informs updates.
 They incorporate the most significant updates into new features and releases.

 Refer to [Gruntwork releases](/guides/stay-up-to-date/#gruntwork-releases) for a comprehensive listing of updates.